Eralde/rci-tools/packages/core/README.md

 ### `SessionManager`

+The `SessionManager` is used to handle auth.
-The `SessionManager` class has the following interface:
+It has the following interface:

 ```typescript
 interface SessionManager<ResponseType extends BaseHttpResponse = BaseHttpResponse> {